8 Most Beautiful Places in Lahore

 The architecture of the mosque has many Persian stylistic features.
 Below you can see the red sandstone facade is inlaid with marble accents.
 This is the entryway into the prayer room.

-Below are photos from inside the main prayer hall.
+These are photos of the main prayer hall.

 Within the Lahore population, a small subset still practice Sikhism.
 In the Sikh Temple, a disciple reads from the Guru Granth Sahib during the day.
 When not in use, the Guru Granth Sahib is stored in a protected and climate-controlled alter room.